oreillymedia/production-resources/oriole/index.md

 * [A Brief Introduction to Docker](http://launchbot.io/docs/tutorial/docker-intro/)
 * [Creating an Oriole in LaunchBot](https://www.youtube.com/watch?v=WJMUkHzAFsg&feature=youtu.be)

-Sign up for launchbot at http://launchbot.io/.
-Use your Google email to sign up (Google sign up) and follow the directions about copy/pasting the API key.

-1. Use Chrome or Firefox as the browser (Safari does not render correctly).
+1. Use Chrome or Firefox (Safari does not render correctly).
 2. Sign up for a LaunchBot account at http://launchbot.io/.
 “Google sign up” is the easiest.
 If you decide to manually enter an email and password, you will need to verify your email (you'll receive a verification email) and then refresh the LaunchBot page to sign in.
 3. Click “Download the latest release”.
 4. Install via the command line.
 Prefix with `sudo` if the error message “Permission denied” is returned for the `unzip` command.